NCAR/tiegcm/doc/userguide/glossary.rst

    execdir
      The model execution directory.
 This is the directory where the model is built and executed.
-It is typically on a large temporary disk, capable of storing model object and module code, netCDF output history files, and other data.
+It should be on a large temporary disk, capable of storing model object and module code, netCDF output history files, and other data.
      When a job script is executed from a working directory, the execdir is created if it does not already exist.
 During a model run, output history files are written to the execdir.
 The execdir is set in the :term:`job script`.
+See also :ref:`Execution Directory <execdir>`

    history
      A model history records the state of the model at a discrete instant in